Frequently asked questions about the Office Activation Wizard

 During product activation, you may also provide your personal contact information if you want to register the product with Microsoft.

 The Office Activation Wizard can detect and tolerate changes to the configuration of your computer.
-Minor hardware upgrades do not require reactivation, but if you make major changes to the computer over time, you may have to reactivate the product.
+Minor hardware upgrades don't require reactivation, but if you make major changes to the computer over time, you may have to reactivate the product.

 Q6: How does product activation protect customer privacy?